Illustration pricing doesn’t have to be a mystery.

 As an example, I’m going to illustrate a the pricing model of a fictitious illustrator and designer.

-As she sets out on her own, she has determined that it costs $900 per month to run her new venture.
-These expenses are made up of rent at a small co-working space near her home, various software, a monthly fee for her accountant, and a variety of tools and supplies.
+As she set out on her own, she determined that it costs $900 per month to run her new venture.
+These expenses are made up of rent at a small co-working space near her home, various software programs, a monthly fee for her accountant, and a variety of tools and supplies.
 (This doesn’t include her living costs.)

-Now Stefania knows she’s a good illustrator.
-She’s not new to the game and she’s aware that her work is stronger because of her insights on the design process, story, and interactive media.
+Now Monica knows she’s a good illustrator.
+She’s not new to the game and she’s aware that her work is stronger because of her insights on animation process, story, and interactive media.
 She also knows that illustration pricing for top illustrators is higher than what she’s been charging.

-Stefania received her first inquiry.
+Monica received her first inquiry.
 It’s a big project designing characters for an upcoming mobile game.
-But Stefania is struggling to price the project correctly.
+But she is struggling to price the project correctly.